ryanbae89/data-512-final-project/README.md

 ## Data

 The data comes from several different sources.
 First is the flight delays data from US Department of Transportation.
 This dataset contains all the domestic flights in the United States with major carriers.
 It also contains tables for US airports and airlines.
 Second is the airline Twitter US airlines sentiment dataset, which contains tweets about airlines and the tweet's sentiment in February 2015.
+This dataset originally comes from data collection website called figure eight, and is listed on Kaggle as well.

 ### 2015 Flight Delays and Cancellations Data

-This dataset comes from [United States Department of Transportation](https://www.transportation.gov/) and is listed as a dataset on [Kaggle](https://www.kaggle.com/usdot/flight-delays).
+This dataset comes from [United States Department of Transportation's Bureau of Transportation Statistics](https://www.bts.gov/) and is listed as a dataset on [Kaggle](https://www.kaggle.com/usdot/flight-delays).
 The dataset contains flight information of all the domestic flights from 2015 of large airlines.
 It also contains information about each airline and the airports in the United States.
 The 3 tables have the following schema:

 1. **flights.csv**